Honors Program at Malone University

 Co-curricular activities both on campus and off-campus foster the development of the honors community as well as provide enriching activities for honors students.
 Honors activities are free of charge, a bonus for being involved in the program.
 The annual ice cream social the second week of fall semester kicks off honors activities for the year.

-A particularly special event each year for students is the Undergraduate Research Symposium, as pictured at the top of this page.
+A particularly special event each year for students is the Student Research Symposium, as pictured at the top of this page.